 How to recognize suspicious variants?

-If wuauclt.exe is located in a subfolder of C:\Windows, the security rating is 82% dangerous.
-The file size is 5,632 bytes (37% of all occurrences), 34,816 bytes and 4 more variants.
+If wuauclt.exe is located in a subfolder of C:\Windows, the security rating is 80% dangerous.
+The file size is 34,816 bytes (33% of all occurrences), 148,992 bytes or 5,289,264 bytes.
 There is no description of the program.
-Wuauclt.exe is an unknown file in the Windows folder.
+The wuauclt.exe file is an unknown file in the Windows folder.
 The program is not visible.
-It is not a Windows system file.
-Wuauclt.exe is able to monitor applications, record keyboard and mouse inputs, manipulate other programs, connect to the Internet and hide itself.
+The wuauclt.exe file is not a Windows system file.
+Wuauclt.exe is able to record keyboard and mouse inputs, monitor applications, connect to the Internet and hide itself.

 Important: Some malware disguises itself as wuauclt.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the wuauclt.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.